Vim Case Insensitive Search

 set smartcase

-To include these settings in your .vimrc
+To include these settings in your .vimrc file, open it with Vim:

 vim ~/.vimrc

-.
+Then insert the desired set command lines as shown above.
+Save and close the file by typing :wq.
 Now your search preferences will be used every time you start Vim and you won't need to manually toggle settings for each session.

 Advanced tips for toggling search settings in Vim

-More advanced Vim users might want to quickly toggle between different search modes instead of permanently configuring Vim's search behavior in .vimrc
+More advanced Vim users might want to quickly toggle between different search modes instead of permanently configuring Vim's search behavior in .vimrc.
+Here are some ways to adjust search modes on the spot:

 - Temporary Overrides with Search Prefixes:

 Vim allows you to override your current search setting.
-Do this by adding \c
+Do this by adding \c for case insensitive or \C for case-sensitive to the start of your search pattern.

 - Type

-to perform a case insensitive search. - Type
+/\csearchtermto perform a case insensitive search. - Type

-to perform a case-sensitive search.
+/\Csearchtermto perform a case-sensitive search.

 These prefixes force the search to ignore or respect case regardless of your global settings.